Directing

 PETER PAN (2019)

-Studio East, a staple of the Eastside Seattle theatre community, invited me to direct their 2019 production of Comden & Green’s Peter Pan.
-Working with two casts of youth actors – 52 performers in all – I created a production that seemed pulled from the childlike imaginations of its participants.
+My second project for Studio East, I worked with two casts of youth actors – 52 performers in total – to build a production that ran on childlike imagination.
 Incorporating tactics from poor theatre and found object work, as well as dramaturgy from 115 years of Peter Pan adaptations, the resulting production was fundamentally the actors’ own.

 PC: Zach Barr, 2019